Loyola University Chicago

 A check in this box indicates that you are or have been enrolled at LUC at least half-time for at least one semester during the calendar year.

-If you are at least a half-time student for at least one academic period that begins during the year, you meet one of the requirements for the Hope credit.
-You do not have to meet the workload requirement to qualify for the tuition and fees deduction for the Lifetime Learning credit.
+If you are at least a half-time student for at least one academic period that begins during the year, you meet one of the requirements for the American Opportunity credit.
+You do not have to meet the workload requirement to qualify for the Lifetime Learning credit.

 Box 9:

 This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.
-If you are enrolled in a graduate program, you are not eligible for the Hope credit, but you may qualify for the tuition and fees deduction or the Lifetime Learning Credit.
+If you are enrolled in a graduate program, you are not eligible for the American Opportunity credit, but you may qualify for the Lifetime Learning Credit.

 Box 10: